 Improved GitHub integration with pull request annotations

 Codeac brings the code quality analysis closer to your Pull Requests directly on GitHub thanks to the GitHub App integration.
-You can also find us in the GitHub Marketplace for even easier and more secure installation process.
+You can also find us on the GitHub Marketplace for even easier and more secure installation process.

 What not to do while opening a Pull Request